AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 		Uri sessionUri = FeatherContentProvider.SessionsDbColumns.getContentUri( session_name );

-	This query will return a cursor with the informations about the given session
+	This query will return a cursor with the information about the given session

 		Cursor cursor = getContentResolver().query( sessionUri, null, null, null, null );